Shllokkk/Shllokkk/README.md

 # 💫 About Me:
-<h3 align = "center">Hi there!
-My name is Shllok and I'm currently a student pursuing a degree in Information Technology at Mumbai University.</h3><br><br><br># 💫 About Me: Hi!
+Hi!
 My name is Shllok Osan and I'm currently a second-year Information Technology student. <br>I have been always keen about how things around me function and have been interested in technology.<br>I have been learning programming languages like C, C++ and Java.<br><br> <br>

 ## 🌐 Socials: